 Run Install grub4dos and install a grub4dos MBR (answer='Yes') and allow it to copy the grldr file over.
 If you already have grub4dos installed then do this anyway as you will get the latest compatible version - older versions of grldr may not work.

-PLEASE NOTE: Many linux versions (including Ubuntu) will not automatically mount a persistent filesystem if it is a file on an NTFS filesystem (i.e. if your casper-rw is file on an NTFS USB drive then it won't work!)
+PLEASE NOTE: Many linux versions (including Ubuntu's) will not automatically mount a persistent filesystem if it is a file on an NTFS filesystem (i.e. if your casper-rw file is on an NTFS USB drive then it won't work!)

 However, there is a way around this.

-First create your casper-rw file as explained in Step 5 - you MUST create the Ext2 file as casper-rw as this also sets the volume name of the filesystem to casper-rw.
+First create your casper-rw file as explained in Step 5 - the file name can be anything you like (if you also change the menu.lst file too) but the volume name of the filesystem MUST be casper-rw.

 Next rename the casper-rw file to a suitable name (e.g. Ubuntu1204-rw) - this step is optional but it avoids any other linux you have trying to use casper-rw - you can thus have many linux ISOs that all try to use 'casper-rw' on the same USB boot drive.

 Ensure that the file is contiguous (run RMPrepUSB - Ctrl+F2 on the drive)